jimutt/jimmyutterstrom-com/posts/psoc-tutorial-adafruit-lsm303-magnetometer-compass-module.md

  z = 12
  (we’re just using some random numbers for now)

-To make it as simple as possible let’s assume thatwe’re holding our magnetometer perfectly straight so that we don’t need to compensate for the angle of the module.
+To make it as simple as possible let’s assume that we’re holding our magnetometer perfectly straight so that we don’t need to compensate for the angle of the module.
 Then we can look at only the x and y values and use our knowledge of the trigonometric functions to calculate our current heading.

 Now let’s use our x- and y-axis to create an imaginary triangle:

 ![](https://di2hdke024x80.cloudfront.net/tutorials/ShowMyHeading/Images/arctanTriangle.png)

-If we could only calculate the angleθ we would get our current heading.
+If we could only calculate the angle θ we would get our current heading.
 Luckily the arctangent function is the right tool for that!
 So using the arctangent funcion with the x- and y-axis we will get this:

 ![](https://di2hdke024x80.cloudfront.net/images/quicklatex_com-2cd2248b5cf230d5bcb349b7bca0gsa.png)